 Finding and Fishing Productive Water for Greater Success

 I get asked all the time “How do you catch so many big bass” well the simple answer is eliminating water and spending more time in productive water.
-Basically if I spend a day just fishing down the bank I will only cover a small amount of productive fish catching water, where as if I spend my day on certain areas of the lake that I have found to hold bass like ledges, hard bottom areas with rock, sunken trees and bushes, and my favorite where I live fishing docks my success rate is very good and thus i’m a happy guy.
+Basically if I spend a day just fishing down the bank I will only cover a small amount of productive fish catching water, where as if I spend my day on certain areas of the lake that I have found to hold bass like ledges, hard bottom areas with rock, sunken trees and bushes, and one of my favorite areas where I live docks then my success rate will be very good and thus i’m a happy guy.

 In the pictures above you can see classic examples of how bass will congregate on a ledges with deep water access.
 I have found that if these ledges have a flat on one side and deep water access on the other side that they will be a highly productive area of the lake that I want to spend more time on throughout the day.